 Project Executive: Is an individual who represents ownership of the project and chairs the Project Board.
 The Executive is normally the national counterpart for nationally implemented projects.
 The Project Executive is: The Permanent Secretary of the Ministry of Environment, Solid Waste Management and Climate Change (MoESWMCC), Mr. Nazir Soobratty.

 Beneficiary Representative(s): Individuals or groups representing the interests of those who will ultimately benefit from the project.
 Their primary function within the board is to ensure the realization of project results from the perspective of project beneficiaries.
 Often civil society representative(s) can fulfil this role.
-The Beneficiary representative (s) is/are: Chair of the Technical Committee on Energy Industry: Officer of the Ministry of Energy and Public Utilities not below the grade of Deputy Permanent Secretary; Chair of the Technical Committee on Transport: Officer of the Ministry of Land Transport and Light Rail not below the grade of Deputy Permanent Secretary.
-Chair of the Technical Committee on AFOLU: Officer of the Ministry of Agro-Industry and Food Security not below the grade of Deputy Permanent Secretary
+The Beneficiary representative (s) is/are: Chair of the Technical Committee on Energy Industry: Officer of the Ministry of Energy and Public Utilities not below the grade of Lead Engineer; Chair of the Technical Committee on Transport: Officer of the Ministry of Land Transport and Light Rail not below the grade of Deputy Permanent Secretary.
+Chair of the Technical Committee on AFOLU: Officer of the Ministry of Agro-Industry and Food Security not below the grade of Deputy Permanent Secretary.

 Development Partner(s): Individuals or groups representing the interests of the parties concerned that provide funding and/or technical expertise to the project.
 The Development Partner(s) are: UNDP – Resident Representative; AFD – Representative nominated by the Director of AFD; UNEP – representative nominated by the country director of UNEP; representatives from the following national entities: Ministry of Finance, Economic Development and Planning, Ministry of Environment, Solid Waste Management and Climate Change, Ministry of Agro-Industry and Food Security, Ministry of Energy and Public Utilities, Statistics Mauritius and Business Mauritius.